A Guide to Ice Cream Banana Trees

 Can I grow a banana tree from a banana?

-Before replanting the seed, soak it in warm water for 24 to 48 hours to soften the seed coating, allowing it to sprout easier.
-Dig a hole in the soil about ¼ inch deep.
+Yes, you can grow a banana tree from the seeds of a banana.
+Before replanting the banana seeds, soak them in warm water for 24 to 48 hours to soften the seed coating, allowing them to sprout more easily.
+Dig a hole in the soil about 1/4 inch deep.
 Place the seed inside and refill the hole.
 Follow the same maintenance instructions from above.

 Do ice cream banana trees self-pollinate?